quozd/awesome-dotnet/README.md

 * [.NET Fiddle](https://dotnetfiddle.net/) - Write, compile and run C# code in the browser.
 The C# equivalent of JSFiddle.
 * [Humanizer](https://github.com/MehdiK/Humanizer) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
 * [ScriptCS](https://github.com/scriptcs/scriptcs) - Write C# apps with a text editor, nuget and the power of Roslyn!
+* [Mono.Cecil](https://github.com/jbevain/cecil) - Cecil is a library to generate and inspect programs and libraries in the ECMA CIL form.

 ##MVVM